 - Tape off and coat the inside of the box

 I taped off the lip with painter’s tape and also wrapped the outside in a plastic back to keep the spray limited to the interior.
 Then, I sprayed 3 coats of spar urethane into the inside to keep moisture from becoming an issue when the plant gets watered.
 Even though I’m using a plastic liner and a small tray on the inside, I didn’t want to take any chances.
-Another great alternative is to use a product called Garden Seal (which for some reason, I didn’t give much thought until now to use, but could have been a better way — I’m going to blame our Daylist Savings time change ?)
+Another great alternative is to use a product called Garden Seal (which for some reason, I didn’t give much thought until now to use, but could have been a better way — I’m going to blame our Daylight Savings time change.)

 - Glue the business card holder to the box